douglasgreen/outlines/society/philosophy/books.en.md

 critical thought and resistance against the subtle forms of control that pervade contemporary life.
 His analysis of technological rationality and consumerism continues to resonate in discussions about freedom, autonomy, and the role of technology in society.

+## Antoine de Saint-Exupéry (1900-1944)

+### "The Little Prince" (1943)

+"The Little Prince" is a novella written by French aviator and writer Antoine de Saint-Exupéry.
+It was published in 1943 and has since become a modern classic, translated into hundreds of languages and selling millions of copies worldwide.

+#### Plot Overview

+-   **Narrator's Introduction**: The story begins with a narrator, a pilot, who crash-lands in the Sahara Desert.
+While attempting to repair his plane, he meets a young boy, the little prince, who asks him to draw a sheep.

+-   **The Little Prince's Origin**: The little prince is from a small asteroid, B-612, where he spends his time caring for his planet, including pulling out baobab seedlings to prevent them from taking over.
+He also has a rose that he loves but leaves due to her vanity and demands.

+-   **Journey Through Asteroids**: The little prince travels to various asteroids, each inhabited by a peculiar adult.
+These include a king with no subjects, a conceited man, a drunkard, a businessman who counts stars, a lamplighter, and a geographer.
+Each adult represents a critique of adult behavior and priorities.

+-   **Arrival on Earth**: On Earth, the little prince meets a snake, who offers to help him return home, and a fox, who teaches him about relationships and the importance of taming, or forming bonds.
+The prince also encounters a garden of roses, realizing that his rose is not unique, but learns from the fox that his rose is special because of their relationship.

+-   **Conclusion**: The story concludes with the little prince deciding to return to his asteroid.
+    He allows a snake to bite him, believing it will help him return home.
+The narrator, who has grown fond of the little prince, is left to ponder the prince's fate and the lessons learned from their encounter.

+#### Themes and Interpretations

+-   **Childhood vs. Adulthood**: The novella contrasts the imaginative and sincere perspective of children with the often rigid and superficial nature of adults.

+-   **Friendship and Love**: It explores the themes of friendship, love, and the responsibilities that come with forming meaningful connections.

+-   **Philosophical Reflections**: The story is rich with philosophical reflections on life, human nature, and the importance of seeing with the heart rather than just the eyes.

+"The Little Prince" is celebrated for its poetic and allegorical style, offering profound insights into human nature and relationships.
+It remains a beloved story for both children and adults, encouraging readers to view the world with wonder and compassion.

 ### Erich Fromm (1900-1980)